danielgtaylor/berry-gardener/source/_posts/ribes-flower-comparison.md

 {% asset_img hinnomaki-red-gooseberry-flower.jpg Hinnomaki Red goosebery flower %}

+Not all gooseberries have reddish petals.
+Here is [Jeanne](/plants/gooseberry/#jeanne-gooseberry), a new release from the U.S. Agricultural Research Service in Corvallis, Oregon.

+{% asset_img jeanne-gooseberry-flower-closeup.jpg Jeanne goosebery flower closeup %}

 And finally, here is a quick snapshot from my phone of a wild currant flowering during one of my walks.

 {% asset_img wild-currant-flower.jpg Wild currant flower %}